 I am proud and privileged to be the headteacher of this amazing school.
-Since joining the school in September 2017, I have been impressed by the wonderful students whose enthusiasm for learning is only equalled by their care and consideration for each other.
-They are polite, industrious, aspirational young people who constantly surprise and delight us with their ideas, creativity and achievements.
+Since joining the school in September 2017, I am constantly impressed by the wonderful students whose enthusiasm for learning is only equalled by their care and consideration for each other.
+They are polite, industrious, aspirational young people who always surprise and delight us with their ideas, creativity and achievements.
 The staff are superb professionals who create exciting, challenging and inspiring learning experiences to enable students to achieve high standards.
 This is all delivered within a framework of clear and high expectations.
 We are consistent, insistent and persistent in our endeavour to secure outstanding standards of behaviour, service, care, appearance and courtesy for all.
 We also have lots of fun!
 We are a happy school where everyone has the right to feel safe at all times.
 We deal with disagreements and issues in a solution-focussed, systematic, supportive and peaceful way, treating others as we wish to be treated; we resolve differences fairly and honestly, acknowledging our different perspectives and trying to find an assertive and satisfactory way forward.

-2020 has been a unique year and one which I'm sure we will all hope is never repeated.
-The Covid-19 pandemic has been an incredible challenge for us all and I hope that prospective parents and students have all been safe, well and largely untouched by the virus.
+The last two years, learning and teaching through the Covid-19 pandemic, have been an incredible challenge for us all and I hope that prospective parents and students have all been safe, well and largely untouched by the virus.
 As a school community, we have worked hard to get through all of the challenges and Holywell has indeed shown that we can be resilient, resourceful and creative when faced by adversity.
-Our values of endurance, patience, happiness and hope saw us through the lockdown months and we have started the year in faith and fellowship - grateful for family, friends and 'digging deep to build high'.
-We may not be able to welcome you physically to school to see what we can offer this year, however, we will do all we can to replicate that welcome in a virtual way.
+Our values of service, compassion, love and hope saw us through the lockdown months and we have started the year in kindness and community - grateful for family, friends and determined 'to find a way' through any blocks or hurdles we encounter.

-What remains unchanged is that we continue to aspire to being the best we can possibly be and to make a positive difference to our community and beyond.
+What remains unchanged at Holywell is that determination to live our values, aspiring to be the best we can possibly be and to make a positive difference to our community and beyond.
 We hope that you will join us on our exciting journey.